MrDiscordAnimation/project_web_vm/README.md

 ## Here are the most totally useful things that I am too lazy or it's hard to implement:
 - The Time and Date Section
 - An Alarm System
-- A Login System
-- A Easy to find and Debug JavaScript Console System that I am lazy to implement

 # FAQs or Other things
 You can contact me via